flaviut/flaviut.github.io/_posts/2018-04-07-open-sesame.md

 ## The software

 There was also software, although nothing special.
-The code is [on github][], so go get it.
+The code is [on GitHub][], so go get it.
 The face API allows 16KiB of metadata, so we used that to store thumbnails, which we generated in the browser (based on [Joel Vardy's code][jv-code], see [resize.js][]).
 This allowed us to serve the site as a